If you’re a student, you’ve probably heard of Adderall and modafinil.

 We’ve all felt it.

 The fatigue that starts to set in late into the afternoon.
-We start feeling dull and lethargic, it can be a challenge to get the same amount of work done as it was earlier in the day.
+We start feeling dull and sluggish; it can be a challenge to get the same amount of work done as it was earlier in the day.

 This is what people take stimulants for.